-Examples of PLDs are evident throughout the scope of the English 3D Grade 7 materials.
-The lessons reflect a range of language development targets across the units of learning.
+Examples of PLDs are evident throughout the scope of the English 3D Grade 8 materials.
+They reflect a range of language development targets across the units of learning.
 Students have access to language frames, anchor charts, and words for learning in each and every unit of learning.
-The materials encourage students to take agency in their own learning.
+This encourages students to take agency in their own learning.

-English 3D Grade 7 provides resources to maintain cognitive rigor for all students while supporting multilingual learners at various levels of English proficiency.
+English 3D Grade 8 provides resources to maintain cognitive rigor for all students while supporting multilingual learners at various levels of English proficiency.
 For example, students are asked to collaborate with their peers to produce evidence of their learning in a variety of ways.